Mrrvm/Autonomous-Systems/README.md

 ## Acknowledgements

-For once, we thank Microsoft Windows for being the only SO to connect to ITER.
+For once, we thank Microsoft Windows for being the only OS to connect to ITER.